rhodricusack/foundcog_pipeline_cusackrh/README.md

 * Quantify structures?

 ## Other Major Analysis Directions
+### Fingerprinting connectome - relate to behavioural measures and clinical fellow

 ### MVPA: Bayesian and Searchlight
 * Bayesian MVPA may be more sensitive
 * Searchlight MVPA to give us whole brain maps of semantic representation and so on